-The over-50s account for 29% of the 400,000 direct sellers in the UK, according to the Direct Selling Association (DSA).
-You can choose to sign up to one of 50 or so companies, ranging from the biggest and best-known cosmetics seller Avon, to underwear store Soft Paris, among many others.
+People over 50 account for around a third of the 425,000 direct sellers in the UK, according to the Direct Selling Association (DSA).
+You can choose to sign up to a wide range of companies, ranging from world-famous home cosmetics brands to book publishers, among many others.

 Companies shout about the chance to earn anything from £50 to £1,000 a month depending on how much you put into the business, with the bonus of flexible hours.